 Their brilliantly colorful tongues, which they will use to frighten away any imagined predators, are where they got their name.

-However, the majority of blue-tongued skinks kept in captivity become quite tame and are easy to handle, making them one of the best reptiles for beginners.
+However, most blue-tongued skinks kept in captivity become quite tame and are easy to handle, making them one of the best reptiles for beginners.

 The blue-tongued skink is an omnivore that is generally simple to provide its diet.
-You will, however, be responsible for ensuring that they have access to a variety of foods in order to give them a nutritionally sound diet.
+You will, however, be responsible for ensuring they have access to various foods to give them a nutritionally sound diet.

-This will generally involve offering your pet a diet consisting of various items, including insects, rodents, fruits, vegetables, and foods prepared commercially.
+This will generally involve offering your pet a diet of various items, including insects, rodents, fruits, vegetables, and commercially prepared foods.

 It is not apparent whether or not blue-tongued skinks require full-spectrum lighting because there is insufficient evidence to support either hypothesis.